Update: February 16, 2023 — Cosmo Pharma’s latest guidance states the following:

 Also note that the previous 6-month interim report had 375 subjects, and the 12-month report has 344 subjects.
 The trial was conducted in Germany.

 Best case result highlighted in yellow (14.3 new hairs per square centimeter, after 12 months of 7.5% BID clascoterone solution dosage).
 BID means twice per day.

 Best case result highlighted in yellow (762.5 um width increase, after 12 months of 7.5% BID dosage).

 My gut feeling is that Breezula will be at least as effective as Finasteride and Minoxidil.

-Some key points from the above linked article from Cassiopeia:
+Some key points from the above linked article from Cassiopea:

 - If approved, Breezula (Clascoterone) will be the first FDA-approved topical anti-androgen for the treatment of androgenetic alopecia.

 - Moreover, it would also be the first new drug approved for treating androgenetic alopecia since 1997.
 That year was when Propecia (aka Finasteride) was first approved to treat hair loss.
-That year was also when Tiger Woods last won the Master’s before this past weekend’s surprise.
+That year was also when Tiger Woods first won the Master’s golf tournament.
+His 5th surprise victory in that tournament came this past weekend.